 Take a self-guided tour along the Denver Beer Trail and sample the craft beer paradise in The Mile High City.
-Explore the 20 featured breweries, most in the walkable downtown area, and you will find everything from Stouts to Lagers and all the flavors in between.
-Denver's craft beer culture is thriving, creative and growing larger every day.
+Explore the featured breweries, most of which are in the walkable city center, and you will find everything from Stouts to Lagers and all the flavors in between.
+Or, leave it to the experts on a guided brewery tour!

-A true Western icon, Jack A. Weil (1901 - 2008), invented the first cowboy shirt with snaps and helped popularize Western wear as legitimate American fashion.
+Rockmount Ranch Wear is the historic shop in downtown Denver where a true Western icon, Jack A. Weil (1901 - 2008), invented the first cowboy shirt with snaps instead of traditional buttons and helped popularize Western wear as legitimate American fashion.
 Many of the Rockmount designs are worn by movie stars and music legends, all with the signature design of diamond snaps and sawtooth pockets.
-The grandson of "Papa Jack" Weil, Steve Weil, continues the traditions today, and the store is located in the heart of downtown at 1626 Wazee Street.

-Larimer Square is Denver's oldest and most historic block, home to the first saloons and businesses in The Mile High City.
-Today, the Victorian buildings have been transformed into shops, wine bars and the hottest, chef-owned restaurants.
+Historic Larimer Square is Denver's oldest city block, home to the first saloons and businesses in The Mile High City.
+Today, the Victorian buildings have been transformed into shops, wine bars and the highly-acclaimed, chef-owned restaurants.
 Look for the sparkling lights strung across the street, relax at an outdoor cafe or bar, taste the best of cuisine created by local chefs or find unique clothing and accessories in the boutiques.

-Vibrant arts and culture is just two wheels away!
-Explore The Mile High City using B-cycle, Denver's pioneering bike-sharing program ($9 for a 24-hour membership) and pedal your way through Denver's creative art districts that surround the city center.
-Explore the River North Art District (RiNo), which is rapidly becoming the hotspot for artists, foodies and designers.
-While retaining its industrial character, RiNo still offers plenty of cafes, brewpubs, restaurants and art galleries.
-Visit the Highlands neighborhood, just north of downtown or the Art District on Santa Fe, which is home to more than 100 galleries, artist studios and creative businesses.
+Rent a bike and explore Denver's creative art districts that surround the city center.
+Discover the River North Art District (RiNo), which is rapidly becoming the hotspot for artists, foodies and designers.
+While retaining its industrial character, RiNo offers colorful street art murals and art galleries, craft breweries on the Denver Beer Trail, live music venues and urban food halls like Denver Central Market and The Source.
+Visit unique eateries and boutiques in the Highlands neighborhood, just north of downtown or the Art District on Santa Fe, which is home to more than 100 galleries, artist studios and creative businesses.
 Denver’s art districts also celebrate the first Friday of each month with art walks where galleries are open late.

-Cherry Creek Shopping Center is home to more than 160 stores and restaurants including Macy's, Neiman Marcus, Nordstrom, Abercrombie & Fitch, Levi’s, Michael Kors and Hugo Boss.
-Visit the guest services desk and ask for your “Passport to Shopping” offering discounts for more than 60 stores and restaurants.
-Head across 1st Avenue to find the charming, tree-lined streets of the Cherry Creek North neighborhood.
-Here you can explore galleries, boutiques, restaurants, coffee shops, spas and more.
+Cherry Creek Shopping Center is home to more than 160 restaurants and stores including Macy's, Neiman Marcus, Nordstrom, Abercrombie & Fitch, Levi’s, Michael Kors and Hugo Boss.
+Visit shopcherrycreek.com/passport to download your “Passport to Shopping” offering discounts for more than 60 stores and restaurants.
+Head across 1st Avenue to find the charming, tree-lined streets of the Cherry Creek North neighborhood, featuring galleries, boutiques, restaurants, coffee shops, unique hotels and more.
 Cherry Creek is located just 15 minutes southeast of downtown.

-The Mile High Culture Pass is one ticket to seven of the top Denver attractions.
-(A three-day pass is available for $25 and a five-day pass sells for $52.80.)
+Purchase a Mile High Culture pass or Denver CityPASS for the best way to explore some of the city’s most fascinating attractions at a bargain price.
+Purchase at the Tourist Information Center or online at denverattractionpass.com.
 Attractions include the Denver Art Museum, Denver Museum of Nature & Science, Clyfford Still Museum, Denver Botanic Gardens, the Denver Zoo and more.
-Stroll through the lush oasis of Denver Botanic Gardens; explore the life and work of the Abstract Expressionist Clyfford Still, considered one of the most influential painters of the 20th century; or, experience the Denver Museum of Nature & Science where you can get as close to a T-Rex dinosaur as you dare.
-The Mile High Culture Pass offers additional discounts for the B-cycle bike-sharing program and attractions like the Molly Brown House Museum, home of Titanic heroine, the unsinkable Margaret "Molly" Brown.
-(Passes available for sale online or at the downtown Tourist Information Center at 1575 California Street.)
+Stroll through the lush oasis of Denver Botanic Gardens; explore the life and work of the abstract expressionist Clyfford Still, considered one of the most influential painters of the 20th century; or, experience the Denver Museum of Nature & Science where you can get as close to a T-Rex dinosaur as you dare.